turtir-ai/kairos-context-keeper/README.md

 # Install the package in editable mode to make the 'kairos' command available globally
 pip install -e .

+**IMPORTANT FOR WINDOWS USERS:** After installation, you might need to add Python's user script directory to your system's PATH to run the `kairos` command globally.
+This is typically located at `C:\Users\YourUsername\AppData\Roaming\Python\Python312\Scripts`.
+You can add this to your PATH environment variable in Windows System Properties.

 # Setup environment
 copy .env.example .env  # Windows
 # cp .env.example .env  # Linux/Mac